sisrfeng/coc-wiki/Language-servers.md

 ### Python

 Use [coc-python](https://github.com/neoclide/coc-python) extension is recommended.
+If using coc-python you *should not* configure the language server as shown here.

 Make sure you've installed the [python-language-server](https://github.com/palantir/python-language-server)